Strike on Israeli Golan Heights kills 11 and threatens to spark a wider war. Hezbollah denies a role

 TEL AVIV, Israel — (AP) — A rocket strike Saturday at a soccer field killed at least 11 children and teens, Israeli authorities said, in the deadliest strike on an Israeli target along the country's northern border since the fighting between Israel and the Lebanese militant group Hezbollah began.
 It raised fears of a broader regional war.

 Israel blamed Hezbollah for the strike in the Israeli-controlled Golan Heights, but Hezbollah rushed to deny any role.
-Israel's military called it a "very serious" event and said it would act accordingly.
+Israeli Prime Minister Benjamin Netanyahu warned that Hezbollah "will pay a heavy price for this attack, one that it has not paid so far."

-"Hezbollah fired a rocket at children playing soccer in northern Israel.
-It then lied and claimed they did not carry out the attack," said the military's chief spokesman, Rear Adm.
-Daniel Hagari.
-He called it the deadliest attack on Israeli civilians since the Hamas attack on Oct.
+The Israeli military's chief spokesman, Rear Adm.
+Daniel Hagari, called it the deadliest attack on Israeli civilians since the Hamas attack on Oct.
 7 that sparked the war in Gaza.
 He said 20 others were wounded.

 “There is no doubt that Hezbollah has crossed all the red lines here, and the response will reflect that,” Israeli Foreign Minister Israel Katz told Israeli Channel 12.
 “We are nearing the moment in which we face an all-out war.”